Weact/MasterProject/.github/ISSUE_TEMPLATE/gameplay-feature.md

 ---
-name: PHASE 3 FEATURE
+name: GAMEPLAY Feature
 about: Suggest an idea for this project
 title: ''
-labels: PHASE3
+labels: Gameplay
 assignees: ''

 ---